 Innovation has been one of our key strengths and differentiators for Polyplex.
 We have been focusing on the sustainability and circular economy for a long time and ahead of any regulatory developments.
 The expansion underway at Ecoblue, for recycling post-consumer PET and Polyolefin waste and the investments in chemical recycling capability at Turkey and Thailand demonstrate the Company’s continued commitment to Sustainability & Innovation besides Growth.

 Keeping in mind the resource requirements to consider any further growth opportunities, the Board has proposed a final dividend of 0.46 THB per share subject to approval of the shareholders.
 Taken along with the interim dividend of 0.54 THB per share, the total payout for the year is 1.00 THB per share, which is about 30% of the normalized net profit of the company.

 The robust and resilient nature of the industry has been re-affirmed by the fact that there was no overall adverse impact of the Covid-19 global pandemic on demand.
 We continue to remain confident of the long-term health and sustainability of the industry due to sustained growth in demand together with continuing innovations and advent of new and diverse applications consistently.

-On behalf of the Board, I would like to thank all the shareholders, business partners and the employees of the Company for their constant support and hard work without which we would not have been able to weather the ups and downs of business and look forward to similar support in the future as well.
+On behalf of the Board, I would like to thank all the shareholders, business partners and the employees of the Company for their unwavering faith in the Company and its long-term strategy.
+Your support has been the foundation for our accomplishments, and we look forward to your continued encouragement and engagement in the years to come.